Misleading metrics

 Don’t take statistics at face value.

 Jim Stengel, ex-CMO of Proctor & Gamble, claimed that the 50 brands with the strongest purpose outperformed the stock market.
-But as Richard Shotton has pointed out, the data doesn’t stack up: Stengel picked the top 0.1% of brands – period – so purpose has nothing to do with it.
+But as Richard Shotton has pointed out, the data doesn’t stack up: Stengel picked the top 0.1% of brands – in terms of growth – so it’s hard to argue this was down to purpose.
 Plus, his definitions of purpose were vague at best.

 Clicks aren’t a good proxy for brand results.
 There is no significant correlation between click-thru rate (CTR) and any brand effect metrics, such as ad recall, brand awareness or purchase intent.